Kashier-payments/Php-Checkout-Demo/README.md

 # Php-Checkout-Demo
 Create and pay orders through IFrame (Same page payment kashier popup) or Hosted Payment Page (Payment redirection).

+#### Running the demo

+- Clone the github project `git@github.com:Kashier-payments/Php-Checkout-Demo.git`

+- On your cloned project root `run php -S localhost:8000` if you are using php Built-in web server

+- Navigate to `localhost:8000` to make sure things are working.

+- Begin configuring your merchant.

 #### Obtain MID

 - To begin testing on your account you need to update your config.php -> live-test credentials